 11. Collaborative Leadership Style

 The framework offers leader behaviors that support the leadership system to achieve sustainable excellence.
 You might consider these the art of leading transformation — or HOW leaders accomplished the activities.
 The collaborative style includes nine behaviors.
-Leaders establish their credibility by role modeling the behaviors and actions they want to see in the new organization.
+Leaders establish credibility by role-modeling the behaviors and actions they want to see in a new organization.
 Leaders as organization designers respect everyone, which helps them develop collaborative relationships to [re]design and transform the organization.
 Organization designers are great communicators and deliver a consistent message regardless of the situation.
 At the same time, they hold people accountable for the changes.
-They are systems thinkers who are always learning from their involvement in the design and change activities.
+They are systems thinkers who constantly learn from their involvement in design and change activities.
 It is a style that helps people create the organization that they want.
-This style, along with the activities shapes the culture.
+This style, along with the activities, shapes the culture.